Steinarth/week2/README.md

 ### Jenkinsfile, and the pipeline
 Unfortunately i was not able to deploy the application in the deployment pipeline.
 However it does run all tests, build the project and push to dockerhub.
-**Update**: For some strange reason there seems to be a problem with memory allocation (started today: 09.12.17) on the ec2 instance
+**Update**: For some strange reason there seems to be a problem with memory allocation (started today: 09.12.17) on the ec2 instance but only sometimes
 Err Message: Rebalance Allocation failed - process out of memory

 ## Application for HGOP 2017 Student project